TheVoid-0/mysql2-changeuser-pool-issue/README.md

 Testing the issue:

+yarn install

+yarn start:dev

-use the /ping/test endpoint
+use the localhost:3005/ping/test endpoint

 provide a host and database to databaseService.connect method.

-The relevant code lies in database.service and database-connection.ts
+The relevant code lies in common/database/database.servicets and common/database/database-connection.ts